LennartHennigs/RG35XX-H-Notes/README.md

 ### Enable Retro Achievements

 - Get a login at [retroachievements.org](https://retroachievements.org).
-- Enter your credentials: `Main Menu > Game Settings > Retroarchievement Settings`.
+- Enter your credentials: `Main Menu > Game Settings > RetroArchievements Settings`.

 ### Update the ROM List on Each Boot